ht0324/ht0324.github.io/_posts/2024-09-10-exchange-translation.md

 **MCHN LRN/DATA ANLYTCS EDGE AI**

 This is a follow-up course to 460J.
-It covers model compression, knowledge distillation, federated learning, etc., and since it's a cutting-edge field, you encounter many recent research and achievements in the class.
-The professor and TAs put a lot of effort into the class and assignments, and it was a useful class where you learn practical knowledge that goes beyond just the classroom.
+It covers model compression, knowledge distillation, federated learning, etc., and since it’s a fast-moving field, you see recent research.
+The class was useful and hands-on.

 **COMPUTER ARCHITECTURE**

 This was a really difficult course.
 The professor is over 80 years old and a prominent figure in the history of computer architecture.
-The difficulty of the lab assignments and exams is beyond imagination.
+The lab assignments and exams are very difficult.
 It was extremely challenging at the time, but I have no regrets, and I learned a lot about computer architecture.
 I feel proud to have studied and competed with students at UT, where ECE and CS are ranked within the top 10 globally.

 ### Evaluation Method